In Defense of Wildlife Rehabilitation

 Part of it is the ripple effect.
 The outdoor cat owner who brings a rehabber a shredded songbird may learn not to let their cat out.
 The homeowner who cuts down a dead tree and seeks a rehabber’s help with the fallen nest of owlets may bring it up at his next Town Board meeting.
 The fisherman who rescues a merganser tangled in line, pierced with fishhooks, and brings it to a rehabber may write something in his next angler’s newsletter.
 But if there no one to care for these birds all the potential lessons will be lost, and it will become clear that a single life doesn’t matter.

 A single life does matter.
 How many EMTs have to defend what they do?
 They don’t, because humans are so vastly superior to animals – even child molesters, serial killers, and terrorists.
-We put people in prison for life for the most heinous of crimes, then, if they have a heart attack, we solicitously resuscitate them, and put them back again.
+We put people in prison for life for the most heinous of crimes, then, if they have a heart attack, solicitously resuscitate them and put them back again.

 On the other hand, I could simply write a check.